 Congressman Richard E. Neal proudly represents the First Congressional District of Massachusetts in the United States Congress.

 Chairman Neal is the dean of both the Massachusetts Delegation and the New England Congressional Delegation.
-He is an At-Large Whip for the House Democrats, co-chairman of the New England Congressional Caucus, where he advocates for the unique regional interests of the six New England States and the Democratic Leader of the Friends of Ireland Caucus.
+He is an At-Large Whip for the House Democrats and is the Democratic Leader of the Friends of Ireland Caucus.